 What form will the award take?

-Recipients will be presented with a plaque at a ceremony involving the Dalhousie University Environmental Health and Safety Committee and University officials.
+Recipients will be presented with a plaque at a ceremony involving university officials.

 How do I make a nomination?

-A nomination may be made by filling out the EHS Award Nomination Form when it becomes available each year.
+A nomination may be made by filling out the nomination form on our myDal site (login required) when it becomes available each year.
 Instructions regarding how to submit the form, and the nomination deadline are included on the form.

 2018: Dalhousie Security Team